 I hope these paintings will take you to a place just outside your subconcious.
-If the painting can make you stop and think, then I will have succeeded in my efforts.
+If the painting can make you stop and wonder, then I will have succeeded in my efforts.

 No two people perceive the same painting in the same way wether it be abstract or figurative.
 My commitment as an artist is to provoke the question of artistic intent, to give the viewer a mystery to ponder and in so doing possibly gain a deeper perspective into ones self.

-Even in the current series of paintings the 0bjective is to capture the mystery in nature that surrounds and subliminally influences our everyday lives.
+Even in the current series of paintings the 0bjective is to capture the magic and mystery of nature that surrounds and subliminally influences our everyday lives.

 To become a true "artist" one must endeavor to communicate with the viewer on a deeper level than something created solely to please the eye.
 The artist should strive to elevate and enlighten.